705-3 THE INTERVIEW

 Changes reported after the interview, but before a case decision is made, will be considered in the initial eligibility determination.

-When the family reports a new family member before a case decision is made, the new member is considered part of the family.
+With the exception of a newborn, when the family reports a new family member before a case decision is made, the new member is considered part of the family.
 The benefit start date is used to determine the benefits for the family, including the new member.
+ATAP benefits cannot be paid on behalf of a household member that has not been born.
+The date of birth is used to add newborns to an ATAP case when the birthdate is reported before an initial determination has been made.
+Please see ATAP MS 790-6 A when adding a household member to an existing case.

 The individual must be in the home at least one day of the month to be included in that month.
 However, when the family reports prior to the eligibility determination that a person moved out, that person is not considered part of the family for any month.